doabayomi/aiv_project/README.md

 ### Key Features
 * **LiDAR-Based SLAM:** Real-time 2D mapping and localization using the `slam_toolbox` and **LD19 ToF LiDAR**.
-* **Frontier Exploration:** Autonomous navigation of unknown environments by identifying and pursuing map frontiers.
+* **Frontier Exploration:** Autonomous navigation of unknown map frontiers to complete mapping of an environment.
 * **Custom Hardware Interface:** A Python-based ROS 2 hardware abstraction layer converting `geometry_msgs/Twist` commands into serial packets for the Waveshare chassis.
-* **Sensor Fusion:** Integration of LiDAR and IMU data for robust odometry in cluttered spaces.
+* **Sensor Integration:** Fusion of LiDAR and IMU data for robust odometry.

 ---